MichaelGardone/PCPCG/README.md

 ## External Libraries

-The PCC DLL relies on LibSVMSharp, which is a wrapper around the C++ libsvm library created by Chih-Chung Chang and Chih-Jen Lin of the Information Engineering Graduate Institute of Taiwan University.
+The PCC DLL relies on LibSVMSharp created by Can Erhan, which is a wrapper around the C++ libsvm library created by Chih-Chung Chang and Chih-Jen Lin of the Information Engineering Graduate Institute of Taiwan University.

 ## Licenses